Undergraduate - Entering Freshmen

 Admission to Columbus State University

 Applicants who have graduated from high school within the last five years.
-All traditional applicants must meet the institutional grade point average of 2.5 and SAT minimum scores of 24 Reading and 22.5 Math Test ( 440 Critical Reading and 410 Math if taken prior to Spring 2016) OR English 17 and Math 17 ACT.
+All traditional applicants must meet the institutional grade point average of 2.5 and SAT minimum scores of 440 Critical Reading and 410 Math (ACT English 17/Math 17).
 Traditional freshman must also show successful completion of the Required High School Curriculum with 17 units.

 Required High School Curriculum (RHSC) The following curriculum is required for students whose high school class graduated within the previous five years and who plan to enroll in programs leading to the baccalaureate degree.
 The Required High School Curriculum (RHSC) requirements and graduation must be completed from a high school accredited by a regional accrediting association (such as the Southern Association of Colleges and Schools) or the Georgia Accrediting Commission or from a public school regulated by a school system and state department of education.

 Students applying must present credit for seventeen (17) specified units.
 Students who graduate from high school prior to 2012 must present credits for sixteen (16) specified units.
 The 17 (16 for students who graduate prior to 2012) specified USG units are: